Saltworker/DJITelloPy_gamingController/README.md

 ## 3 STEPS ON HOW TO RUN THE PROGRAM:
 1. Have your desired gaming controller connected to your computer.
 Make sure your computer reads its input.
 2. Turn on the tello and connect to its wifi.
-Make sure the tello you're using has at least SDK 3.0 by updating its firmware in order to use all of the program's functions accordingly.
+Make sure to check the SDK version used by tello.
+Perhaps update it if nessecary.
-3. Install the "DjiTelloPy" repository for use in the program.
+3. Install/Import the "DjiTelloPy" repository for use in the program.
 Then you may run the program.

 ## ABOUT THE PROGRAM: